zhanglynz/learn_R_in_x_lessons/docs/lesson_4.md

 $$
 Note that when converting from logical to integer, `TRUE` and `FALSE` become `1L` and `0L`, respectively.
 1. R function `length()` gives *length*---how many elements an atomic vector has.
 1. When two atomic-vector variables of different lengths are on "operation", R will firstly recycle the shorter variable.
+1. We use `vec[index]` to get values from an atomic vector.

 **Examples:**